syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 We also need to set the amount of workers on `max_workers`, which represents the amount of workers that can be spawned (not counting the head node).

-We can adjust the amount of workers Ray will spawn by adjust the `resources` parameter.
-For now we have set this value to be the same as the amount of CPU's available for the given instances.
+We can adjust the amount of workers Ray will spawn by adjusting the `resources` parameter.
+For now we have set this value to be the same as the amount of CPUs available for the given instances.

 #### Configuring file mounts